jbush001/NyuziProcessor/software/doom/README.md

 repository, but can be found pretty easily with a Google search.
 It should be named "doom1.wad" and placed in this directory.

-To use, type 'make run'
+To run (in the emulator) type 'make run'.
+This does not currently run on FPGA because there isn't a mass storage device to store the WAD.

 The primary changes I made for the port were: